What to do when you’re falling in love with a straight guy

 If you want to change your approach to dating and find a healthy, fulfilling relationship with someone who is interested in you romantically, it’s important to start by examining your motivations and patterns of behaviour.
 This might mean seeking the help of a coach or therapist who can help you navigate these issues in a safe and supportive environment.

 In addition, it’s important to start challenging your own beliefs and assumptions about what makes someone attractive or unattractive.
-Instead of focusing on someone’s sexual orientation as a determining factor in your attraction to them, try to focus on qualities like kindness, humor, and shared interests or other quirks that are attractive to you.
+Instead of focusing on someone’s sexual orientation as a determining factor in your attraction to them, try to focus on qualities like kindness, humour, and shared interests or other quirks that are attractive to you.
 By broadening your horizons and being open to different types of people, you might be surprised at the connections you can make.

 You deserve to be loved back